edizmetin/ZygorGuidesViewer/README.md

   - **This will be the updated guide with new content.**
   - All credits go to Zygor for the original guide !

-Other guides :
+Other guides (both disabled for launch) :

 - Auto generated TUG (Currently disabled due to a bug) : Automated port of TUG guide from his google sheet to this addon in the Zygor format.
 This port is experimental and has not been tested yet.
   - This guide is entirely open source and free (compared to Zygor which is usually paid), all credits go to TUG !
-- TUG manual port (max level 36 !) : TUG ported a few of his guides manually to the Zygor addon, these have better integration with Zygor than auto generated ones but only go to level 36 (not everything was tested)
+- TUG manual port (Disabled, max level 36 !) : TUG ported a few of his guides manually to the Zygor addon, these have better integration with Zygor than auto generated ones but only go to level 36 (not everything was tested)

 Note : This is **NOT** TUG's project, they allowed me to port their guide as they are not involved in Project Epoch.